 Your doctor will decide exactly what dose of Rapamune you must take and how often to take it.

 Follow your doctor's instructions exactly and never change the dose yourself.
 Do not stop taking your medicine unless your doctor tells you to.

 The usual starting dose is 6 mg after transplantation and then 2 mg once daily.
-You will also need to take medicines such as cyclosporin and corticosteroids.
+You will also need to take medicines such as ciclosporin and corticosteroids.

-After 2 to 4 months, your doctor will start reducing the dose of cyclosporin you take and increasing your dose of Rapamune.
-Eventually your cyclosporin will be completely stopped.
+After 2 to 4 months, your doctor will start reducing the dose of ciclosporin you take and increasing your dose of Rapamune.
+Eventually your ciclosporin will be completely stopped.
 Your doctor will determine how much Rapamune you need to take.